MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 2. Select your Azure Sentinel Workspace you created earlier.

-3. From the Data Connectors Tab, select the **Security Events** connector from the list.
+3. From the Data Connectors Tab, select the **Security Events via Legacy Agent** connector from the list.

 4. Select your Azure Sentinel Workspace if prompted.